 1. Practice daily with a phonetic alphabet

-In addition, regular phonetic exercises will really keep you on track.
-The website Phonetique is packed full of interactive learning activities that will put your phonetic comprehension to the test.
-You can choose the type of letter pairing which you want to be tested on.
+The website Decode French is packed full of interactive learning activities that will test your phonetic comprehension.
+You can choose which French sound you want to be tested on.
 It’s normal to struggle at first, but with time and continual exposure, you will be able to mark the difference between a French /u/ and /y/!

 2. Focus on French vowels